kcarnold/cs344/content/units/04models/lab/index.md

 ![png](./lab04-solutions_6_0.png)

-(the code to generate this is in your template)
+(The code to generate this is in your template.)

 Let's fit a line to that!